zooko/hash-function-survey/preimage-attacks-color.rst

 *plus: a history of attacks on secure hash functions*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-by Zooko Wilcox-O'Hearn, `LeastAuthority.com`_, 2014-07-26
+by Zooko Wilcox-O'Hearn, `LeastAuthority.com`_, 2015-11-11

 .. _`LeastAuthority.com`: https://LeastAuthority.com

 DISCLAIMER AND WARNING
 ======================

-This document is a draft of a work-in-progress, which is being hosted in a publicly visible location *only* in order to facilitate collaborative editing among its authors and contributors.
-It is not intended to be published in its current form and it may have errors or omissions.
+*This document is a draft of a work-in-progress, which is being hosted in a publicly visible location only in order to facilitate collaborative editing among its authors and contributors.
+It is not intended to be published in its current form and it may have errors or omissions.*

 Summary
 =======